Easy Whole30 Mashed Potatoes

 Ingredients

-- about 3.75 pounds of Butter potatoes
+- 3.75 pounds gold potatoes, or butter potatoes

 - 1/4 cup almond milk

-- 1/4 cup canned coconut cream Savoy is my favorite because it has no preservatives and tastes great
+- 1/4 cup canned coconut cream, Savoy is my favorite because it has no preservatives and tastes great

-- 3 Tbs olive oil
+- 3 Tablespoon olive oil

-- 1 tsp garlic powder
+- 1 teaspoon garlic powder

-- 2 tsp dried parsley
+- 2 teaspoon dried parsley

-- 1 tsp salt
+- 1 teaspoon salt

-- 1/2 tsp ground black pepper
+- 1/2 teaspoon ground black pepper

 Instructions